mikeda/polymo/README.md

 This is a [Polymo](https://polymo.dev).
 <br>
-Polymo is a simple boilerplate and CRUD scaffolding for Next.js with TypeScript.
+Polymo is a web app boilerplate and CRUD scaffolding for Next.js with TypeScript.

 ## Getting Started